I was pretty excited to plan this party. I enjoy a challenge and there is nothing out there for a Donald Duck birthday party theme.

 I used Pinterest, as usual, and hunted as many ideas as I could find.
 If you happen to be planning a Donald party yourself then be sure to check out my Pinterest board here!

 I knew even prior to planning that I wanted to steal the backdrop idea Robyn did for my baby shower!
 I’m SO thankful that she and Casey came over the night before the party.
 It took four of us (Zach helped too) to make this beast!
 Casey and Robyn did the majority of the work and I really appreciate it and think it turned out great!

 It’s a very inexpensive project and if you have enough people it’s also pretty quick to put together.
 It’s made from three-dollar store table cloths!
 You can find instructions on how to make it here.

 I was PUMPED about the Donald cut out!
 I found him on Oriental Trading and I knew Britt would DIE when she saw him.
 And, I was right, she totally freaked 🙂

 Many of the parties I could find with Donald involved a “sailor” theme.
-Which was the firs time I ever noticed that Donald is a sailor?!?!
+Which was the first time I ever noticed that Donald is a sailor?!?!
 I never realized that before haha!
-I didn’t want to go a sailor theme route so instead I stuck with primary colors and kept it basic and fun.
+I didn’t want to go a sailor theme route so instead, I stuck with primary colors and kept it basic and fun.